tremwil/DS3ConnectionInfo/README.md

 # How it works
 The program reads the Steam ID and character name of active players from the game's memory (like Cheat Engine).
 From there we use the Steam API function `GetP2PSessionState` to get the remote IP address.
 Since most routers deny ICMP ping requests, I use a TraceRoute like method to ping the network node that is closest to the player IP.
 This gives a pretty good estimate for the ping, but it will always be lower than the true value.
 Hence I also provide region-specific geolocating using [ip-api](https://ip-api.com) to query the country and region (state) information.

+Credits to the developers of the DS3 Grand Archives Cheat Table for the player data pointers.